ry05/ry05.github.io/_posts/2020-06-17-promoting-mental-health.md

 ## Suicide is a Global Problem

-As of 2017, suicide ranked as the 15th highest cause of deaths in the world (Figure 1).
+As of 2017, suicide is ranked as the 15th highest cause of deaths in the world (Figure 1).
 It is also highly useful to notice that out of these top 15 causes, dementia is the only other cognitive disorder along with suicide.

 <center>Figure 1</center>
 <iframe src="https://ourworldindata.org/grapher/annual-number-of-deaths-by-cause" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>

-Dementia is widely recognized as a syndrome that directly impacts the ability to think and performs everyday activities [1].
+Dementia is widely recognized as a syndrome that directly impacts the ability to think and perform everyday activities [1].
 But, suicide on the other hand is not a deterioration of the mind as a whole.
 It can be more related to a loss of spirit, a sense of hopelessness and even an impulsive decision at times engendered by great pain and suffering.
 Therefore, it becomes very important to realise the gravity of the situation - *Suicide  is the largest cause of mental stress related deaths in the world.*

 > *Is it still sane to think an obligatory post will solve the issue of suicide?*